Student1User/PLP-PORTFOLIO-CHALLENGE/README.md

 ### Netlify Deployment

-This project uses Netlify for hosting with the following features:

-- Continuous deployment from the GitHub repository
-- Automatic builds when changes are pushed to the main branch
-- Custom domain configuration
-- Form handling for the contact form
-- Deploy previews for pull requests

 To deploy your own version to Netlify:

-1. Fork this repository to your GitHub account
-2. Sign up or log in to [Netlify](https://www.netlify.com/)
+1. Create a Netlify account if you don't have one
-3. Click "New site from Git" and select your GitHub repository
+2. Click "New site from Git" and connect to your GitHub repository
-4. Configure build settings (not required for this static site)
+3. Configure the build settings (not required for this static site)
-5. Click "Deploy site"
+4. Click "Deploy site"
-6. (Optional) Configure a custom domain in the Netlify settings
+5. (Optional) Configure a custom domain in the Netlify settings

-### GitHub Repository
+### Manual Deployment

-The GitHub repository serves as:

-- Version control for all code changes
-- Collaboration platform for contributors
-- Source for Netlify's continuous deployment
-- Documentation hub with this README
+If you prefer to deploy manually:

+1. Ensure all files are in the correct structure
+2. Upload all files to your web hosting service
+3. Make sure `index.html` is set as the default document

 ## ⚙️ Performance Optimization